Woman on Deck

 Florence, Finally

-Ever since my senior year in high school, where we spent almost an entire quarter on the Renaissance, I had wanted to visit its birthplace – Florence.
+Ever since my junior year in high school, where we spent almost an entire quarter on the Renaissance, I had wanted to visit its birthplace – Florence.
 Over the years, I grew to love all things Italian – the film A Room with a View, pasta, the language spoken with expressive hand gestures, olive oil, and a handsome Italian man I admired from the third row in English class.
 Visiting Florence became a dream that I had to fulfill.

 So when the opportunity to see Florence presented itself, I had to follow through.
 One of my dearest friends was living in Geneva at the time, and proposed a visit to Tuscany.
 In a pre-Airbnb world, we somehow found a beautiful home in Impruneta, a town 30 minutes from Florence, which we later learned was the Communist capital of Italy.
+I recall visiting the local grocery store located on Via Ho Chi Minh, and the statue of a hammer and sickle that sat at the center of the town square.

 I knew that I wanted to do and see certain things and immerse myself in the world of Renaissance Florence.
 I also knew that my partner at the time would not be interested in most of what I wanted to do.
 And travel for us as a couple was always fraught – ever since our first trip together to Costa Rica, where I nearly left him and checked into another hotel after three days of nonstop complaining about everything – the heat, the monkeys, the roads.
 But that’s a story for another day.